-When parents hear the term “sleep training,” most will likely picture an infant going through the process of learning how to sleep through the night.
-However, what many people don’t realize is that children of all ages often need (and could benefit from) sleep training – even toddlers.
+Every parent thinks something different when they hear the term “sleep training.”
+Most will likely picture an infant going through the process of learning how to sleep through the night.
+However, what many people don’t realize, is that children of all ages often need (and could benefit from) sleep training.
+Even toddlers!

-Sleep training is the process by which children learn how to fall asleep 100% independent of all sleep props (including rocking, holding, pacifiers, swaddles, etc).
-Along with an age-appropriate daily nap schedule, a child is considered sleep trained when they can go down awake and alone in a crib (or bed), and go from the awake state to the asleep state on their own.
-This includes naps and bedtime, and especially as they wake throughout the night.
-For reasons I’ll outline below, many older infants and toddlers need baby sleep training for toddlers in order to maintain healthy sleep habits.
+Sleep training is the process by which children learn how to fall asleep 100% independently.
+This means free of all sleep props including: rocking, bouncing, pacifiers, swaddles, etc. Along with an age-appropriate daily nap schedule, a child is considered sleep trained when they can go down awake and alone in a crib (or bed).
+And go from the awake state to the asleep state on their own, especially as they wake throughout the night.
+This includes naps and bedtime.
+Many older infants and toddlers need baby sleep training for toddlers in order to maintain healthy sleep habits.

 Why Would a Toddler Need to be Sleep Trained?

 It is normal for humans to wake periodically throughout the night as they go from one sleep cycle to the next.
 If a child needs Mom or Dad to sit by/near/with them in order to fall asleep, they’ll understandably need that assistance to fall back to sleep throughout the night.
 As toddlers grow into their third and fourth year of life, many will begin to sleep through the night without waking.
 However, these toddlers still require assistance to fall asleep at bedtime and for naps.
-Toddlers will also often be highly resistant to the bedtime routine, using delay tactics in order to keep from going to bed.
-For all these reasons, a toddler would benefit from sleep training.
+Toddlers will also often be highly resistant to the bedtime routine.
+They will use any and all delay tactics in order to keep from going to bed.
+For all of the above, a toddler can benefit from sleep training.

 Ways in Which Toddlers Benefit From Sleep Training